 In the future, Spartans who are singled out for honor will receive a palm branch from the krewe.

 oat of Arms for the Knights of Sparta

 The “Coat of Arms” of the Knights of Sparta Carnival Organization was conceived in 2009 and incorporates many facets of the krewe’s history and tradition.

 The overall shape of the central portion of the Coat of Arms is a shield that represents the honor and chivalry of Spartan Krewe Members.

 Surrounding the shield to the right and left are coils of wrought iron work that represent the history of the many New Orleans homes that the parade passes as it winds its way through the heart of the city and the citizens who come from those homes to view the parade.
-From the upper end of each coil of wrought iron there extends a traditional kerosene flambeaux.
-These signify the flambeaux that are seen in the Sparta Parade each year.
+From the upper end of each coil of wrought iron there extends a traditional kerosene flambeau.
+These signify the flambeau that are seen in the Sparta Parade each year.

 Immediately below the shield are the words of the Spartan Motto, “Palmam Qui Meruit Ferat”….”Let He Who Merits the Palm Possess It”; and below that are two intertwined palm branches that also signify the merit of the Spartan Krewe.

 Above the shield are the crossed swords of the Captain and Jr. Captain of The Knights of Sparta.
 These represent the continuity of the generations of the Krewe, as the tradition of Carnival is passed down from father to son…and from grandfather to grandson.
 Above the swords is the name of the organization, “The Knights of Sparta”.